p4priyaranjan/CodePractical/README.md

 4.install all required package using requirements.txt
 5. change the database name
 6. start server using python manage.pu runserver command to get started with

+Note : Few functionality are still under development can be developed if required